Some musings about Skype, Teams ,Lync, System Center, working as a Microsoft Certified Trainer and Microsoft and other products in general.

 Customized policies

-You define policies with JSON and then apply those policies either across your subscription or within a resource group.
-Policies are different than role-based access control because they are applied to resource types.
+You define policies with JSON and then apply those policies either

 The following example shows a policy that ensures tag consistency by specifying that all resources include a costCenter tag.